A hole spin resilient to dipole-induced thermal effects: Simulated LSES for gate

 In this Appendix we compute $\beta_\parallel$ for gate $T_3$, and compare it to the experimental data shown in Fig.~\ref{fig1}b.
 The device simulated in the main text only includes half of the gates next to $T_4$ and $B_4$ (see Fig.~\ref{fig2}a), which are in fact the same gate on the left and right due to periodic boundary conditions.
 This reduced device is well suited to the efficient calculation of the potential of dipoles, since only those close to the central gates have a sizable effect on the QD.
 However, it does not allow to compute the LSES for any of the side gates.

 To evaluate $\beta_\parallel(T_3)$ we have simulated a slightly larger device including all four side gates $T_3$, $B_3$, $T_5$, $B_5$ so that they can be independently biased.
 The results are shown in Fig.~\ref{fig_supp_lsest3}, where we recover the same behavior as the experimental data shown in Fig.~\ref{fig1}b despite some quantitative differences.
 In particular there is a change of sign in the simulations that is not observed experimentally (as for $\beta_\parallel(T_4)$).
 In addition, the calculated LSES is significantly smaller than the experimental one.

-Interestingly, this can explain some of the simulation-experiment discrepancies observed for the LTS.
-The dipole model reproduces particularly well the experimental results for the largest values of $\delta f_L$ (yellow curve in Fig.~\ref{fig3}c), yet differences can be observed in the regime $\delta f_L \to 0$.
-We chose the angle $\theta$ in the simulations to match the experimental values of $\beta_\parallel(T_4)$, but there are still discrepancies in the simulated LSES of the other gates (notably with $\beta_\parallel(T_3)$).
-As hinted by Eq.~\eqref{eq:freqshift_model}, these indeed become prominent in the regime of low $\beta_\parallel(T_4)$, when $\delta f_L (T)$ is ruled by the other contributions.
+These differences, together with those in $\beta_\parallel(T_4)$, explain the quantitative discrepancies between experiment and simulation in Fig. \ref{fig3}c.